About the ODA

 Benefits of a career in dentistry include the gratification and prestige of working in the health care field, job security, flexibility, and a sense of personal satisfaction from helping others.

-For informational resources from the ADA about dental careers, click on the following links:
+For informational resources from the ADA about dental careers, click here.

 Dentists enjoy a unique, diverse, technology-driven profession with numerous areas of service and expertise: